telerik/kendo-ui-core/docs/intro/installation/npm.md

 > * The Kendo UI Professional NPM package is available only for commercial license holders.
 For more information, refer to the [list of Kendo UI components and their bundle support]({% slug bundle_supportfor_kendoui_components %}).
 > * The package is not accessible for trial user accounts.

-### Kendo UI Core
+## Kendo UI Core

 The Kendo UI Core NPM Package is published as [`kendo-ui-core`](https://www.npmjs.com/package/kendo-ui-core) on [http://npmjs.com/](http://npmjs.com/).

-It is accessible without credentials.
+The package is accessible without credentials.

 ###### Example